Miouyouyou/MyyQi/README.md

 About
 -----

-This is a working patched 4.9 kernel with [Mali r15p0 Kernel drivers](http://malideveloper.arm.com/resources/drivers/open-source-mali-midgard-gpu-kernel-drivers/), using the torvalds branch as a basis.
+This is a working patched 4.9 kernel, using the [torvalds branch as a basis](https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/), with [Mali r15p0 Kernel drivers](http://malideveloper.arm.com/resources/drivers/open-source-mali-midgard-gpu-kernel-drivers/) and a patched Rockchip DRM driver based on the [rockchip-linux/kernel modifications](https://github.com/rockchip-linux/kernel).

+**This branch is not recommended for daily use yet.
+When it will be the case, it will become the master branch of this repository.**

 Currently this kernel has been tested sucessfully with the [Firefly's Mali User-space r12p0 drivers for fbdev and wayland](http://malideveloper.arm.com/resources/drivers/arm-mali-midgard-gpu-user-space-drivers/#mali-user-space-driver-r12p0-mali-t760-gnulinux), using the [OpenGL ES 3.1 samples of the Mali OpenGL ES SDK](http://malideveloper.arm.com/resources/sdks/opengl-es-sdk-for-linux/).